zio/zio-quill/CASSANDRA.md

 ## Prerequisites ##

 The keyspace and column family needed for all examples are defined in this CQL script.
-This step can be entirely skipped in Phantom were schema is auto-generated.
+This step can be entirely skipped in Phantom were schema is auto-generated from the mapping DSL, and databases can be auto-generated using `database.create`.

 ```
 CREATE KEYSPACE IF NOT EXISTS db